alexanderluiscampino/Twitter--Data-Wrangling-WeRateDogs/README.md

 ## Getting Started

-Fork or Clone the project to your own Git.
+Fork or Clone the project to own GitHub repository.
+Use this code to mine Twitter Data using their API.
+Adapt to what it needed from the Json file retrieved from twitter.

 ### Prerequisites